 Remember, becoming the trusted advisor in your target market means developing trust with your prospects.
 Pay attention and act on the little things to demonstrate your thoughtfulness and understanding.
 Be committed because you want to help, not because you want the business.
 When you engage for the right reasons, the business will follow.

-What Will Finding A Target Market Do For My financial Practice?
+What Will Finding A Target Market Do For Your Financial Practice?

 Finding a target market and becoming the trusted advisor in that space will elevate your practice service model and deepen your client relationships.
 Instead of aimlessly marketing to the masses, you’ll have a clear marketing vision to execute.